Looking for The Best Auto Insurance Quotes in MN?

 - Age – Young drivers tend to have higher insurance rates than more seasoned drivers.
 Adding a 16-year-old driver to your policy is more than likely going to increase your insurance rates.

 - Marital Status – If you’ve been thinking about popping the question, here is one more reason to go for it!
-Married people statistically have fewer accidents than their single counter parts.
+Married people statistically have fewer accidents than their single counterparts.
 Insurance companies look favorably upon married couples.

 - Place of Residence – There is a joke about a person who learned that most accidents occur within a mile of home…so he moved!
 While this really isn’t going to help the situation, it is true that most accidents do occur close to home.
-Therefore, insurance companies analyze information like population density to determine a risk of accidents and theft.
+Therefore, insurance companies analyze information like population density to determine the risk of accidents and theft.
 Where you live impacts your final auto insurance rates.

 - Credit Score – Some insurance companies do take your credit score into consideration when calculating your rate.
 The better your credit score, the better your rate tends to be.